-This altarpiece is formed from vertically oriented poplar planks.
-[1] Saint Andrew and Saint Benedict with the Archangel Gabriel [left panel] and Madonna and Child Enthroned with Twelve Angels, and with the Blessing Christ [middle panel] are formed of three vertical planks each, with narrower strips of wood flanking the central plank, while Saint Bernard and Saint Catherine of Alexandria with the Virgin of the Annunciation [right panel] is formed of two boards of equal width, joined vertically between the two saints.
+This panel, along with its companions Saint Andrew and Saint Benedict with the Archangel Gabriel [left panel] and Saint Bernard and Saint Catherine of Alexandria with the Virgin of the Annunciation [right panel], are formed from vertically oriented poplar planks.
+[1] Saint Andrew and Saint Benedict and Madonna and Child Enthroned are formed of three vertical planks each, with narrower strips of wood flanking the central plank, while Saint Bernard and Saint Catherine is formed of two boards of equal width, joined vertically between the two saints.
 The main panels of the altarpiece are 4 to 4.5 cm thick; the frame supplies an additional thickness of 2.7 to 2.9 cm for the flat molding and 2.3 cm for the dentil molding.
 On the reverse, the panels are reinforced with modern horizontal battens set into grooves.
-The two absent original battens, spanning all three panels, were placed along the bottom and just below the base of the gabled tops of each panel, as is clear from the remains of large nails used to attach them that are visible in the x-radiographs.
+The two absent original battens, spanning all three panels, were placed along the bottom and just below the base of the gabled tops of each panel, as is clear from the remains of large nails used to attach them that are visible in the xradiographs.
 The frame, which consists of an additional plank of wood that completely covers the gable portion of the panels, contains pastiglia decoration.
 The columns dividing the central and lateral panels and flanking the outer edge of the laterals are missing, as well as the freestanding cusped arches originally lining the ogival arches of the panels.
 The wooden support is covered by a gesso ground spread over a fabric interlayer.
 Incised lines in the gesso outline the figures and the fold lines in the drapery.
 The gold ground was applied over a red bole preparation.
 The halos are decorated by stamped and engraved motifs as well as stippling.